thegabriele97/MasterThesis/README.md

-# MasterThesis
+# Study and development of fault tolerant operating systems on FPGA for aerospace applications

-My Master Thesis material: Study and development of fault tolerant operating systems on FPGA for aerospace applications
+My Master Thesis material